Altinn/agencysystem-dotnet/outbound/Batch/README.md

 ## AltinnReceiverWithXmlSerialization
 Another service which receives form requests from Altinn.

-Contains a SoapUI test projsct with example xml requests.
+Contains a SoapUI test project with example xml requests.

 * Make sure you have .NET 4.5.2 installed